Temporary border controls

 All travelers, regardless of nationality, can expect to be required to show proof of identity.

-Recognised reasons for foreign nationals to enter the Faroe Islands of foreign nationals include:
+Recognised reasons for foreign nationals residing in banned countries to enter the Faroe Islands include but are not limited to:

 - residence in the Faroe Islands